odysseyindia/odyssey-tours/content/english/tim/itineraries/glenburn-tea-estate-extension/_index.md

           Kanchenjunga mountain range.
-Established in colonial times, it now offers a vineyard-like tea experience, where you can learn about tea in relaxed luxury, with outdoor sitouts, tea tastings, walking trails, massage treatments, fishing and more, amid lovingly restored planter's bungalows.
+Established in colonial times, it now offers a vineyard-like tea experience, where you can learn about tea in relaxed luxury, with outdoor sitouts, tea tastings, walking trails, massage treatments, fishing and more, amid lovingly restored planter’s bungalows.
         checkInDate: ''
         checkInTime: ''